fsvreddit/hive-protect/README.md

 You can choose to make a report on the user, remove their post/comment, reply to the user or notify sub moderators silently via Modmail.

-If the modmail option is used, you may want to remove the "modmail" permission from the app otherwise modmails will go into "Mod Notifications" rather than in the inbox.

 ## Operation notes

 The app will only check a user once every six hours to avoid flooding the API with requests, it caches the results of the previous check.
 If a user is over the action threshold the cache duration is reduced to one hour.